LarvixON-ZPI/larvixon-documentation/src/content/docs/en/project/technologies.md

 ---

-## Cloud hosting — xxx
+## Cloud hosting — TODO

-xxx cloud platform for hosting applications and services.
+TODO cloud platform for hosting applications and services.

 ### Services used